-Career Academy is a great way for seniors to explore an area of
+Career Pathway (also called a Career Academy) is a great way for seniors to explore an area of

 interest and to create a senior project.
 It can be a hands-on project or